easy-tensorflow/easy-tensorflow/0_Installation/README.md

 4. Follow the instructions on installation in [here](https://docs.anaconda.com/anaconda/install/).

-    __*Note:__ remember the path that you are installing the Anaconda into.
+    __*Note:__ Remember the path that you are installing the Anaconda into.
 You will later need it for setting the path in PyCharm (we'll dive into it soon).

     __(For Windows):__ Make sure to select "Add Anaconda to my PATH environment variable".